AWS Quick Start Reference Deployment – Exchange Server 2013

-Launched by means of a AWS CloudFormation template, the architecture includes a Virtual Private Cloud with two subnets in each Availability Zone and supports remote administration.
+Launched by means of a AWS CloudFormation template, the architecture includes a Amazon VPC with two subnets in each Availability Zone and supports remote administration.
 Each subnet includes a public (DMZ) address space and a private address space.
 The DMZ includes Remote Desktop (RD) gateways and NAT gateways for outbound Internet access.
 The private address space in each subnet hosts a Domain Controller and Exchange 2013 in Multi Role mode.
 Here’s a block diagram:

 The guide will walk you through the process of processor sizing, memory sizing, and storage sizing.
 It will also help you to choose the appropriate type of EBS volume.